BobHarper1/datasciencecoursera/README.md

 ## Getting and Cleaning Data course project

 The requirements of the project were to:
-Create one R script called run_analysis.R that does the following.
+Create one R script called run_analysis.R that does the following:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set.
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The script in this respository 'run_analysis.R' contains the code meeting the requirements of the [Course Project](https://class.coursera.org/getdata-030/human_grading/view/courses/975114/assessments/3/submissions) though not necessarily in the order given above!